23andMe/Yamale/README.md

 ----------
 ### Testing
 Yamale uses [Tox](https://tox.readthedocs.org/en/latest/) to run its tests against multiple Python versions.
-To run tests, first checkout Yamale, install Tox, then run `make test` in the Yamale's root directory.
+To run tests, first checkout Yamale, install Tox, then run `make test` in Yamale's root directory.
 You may also have to install the correct Python versions to test with as well.

+NOTE on Python versions: `tox.ini` specifies the lowest and highest versions of Python supported by Yamale.
+Unless your development environment is configured to support testing against multiple Python versions, one or more of the test branches may fail.
+One method of enabling testing against multiple versions of Python is to install `pyenv` and `tox-pyenv` and to use `pyenv install` and `pyenv local` to ensure that tox is able to locate appropriate Pythons.

 ### Releasing
 Yamale uses Travis to upload new tags to PyPi.